Updated on 20 May 2015.

 Working holidays: how to earn as you travel

-7 new ways to get cheap train tickets
+How to find cheap train tickets

 Get expert tips that will help you spend and save smarter, even if you're short on time.